 7 Ways to Help Your Camper Get Ready for the SummerPosted on April 20th, 2017

-With only 50 days left until first session, it’s time to enjoy the last few days of school and start thinking about preparing for Summer 2017.
+With less than 50 days left until first session, it’s time to enjoy the last few days of school and start thinking about preparing for summer.
 Whether you’re a veteran camp family or this is your first experience with summer camp, we’ve got seven tips to help your camper get ready for their summer.

 1. Go over the map of camp